Girls XC spirits still running high

 After speaking with many members of the team and fellow staff, it’s easy to see the strong camaraderie within the group.
 This strong bond along with hard work and dedication has been what’s carried this young team so far.
 XC members have told us “it is a winners mindset such as Coach Sawyer’s that guides us to our successful years.”

 The girls Cross Country team began their historic fourteen year record midway through their season on October 13, 2004 against Triton.
 From 2004 to this season the girls team has won over 110 meets and more than 10 championships.
 Their winning streak lasted fourteen impressive years and they had been coached by Sawyer the whole time.

 This year’s captains are Riley Folger and Maddie Katz.
 Riley explained to us how captains are selected; through humorous pictures of the past years and a uplifting speech.
 The captains’ jobs include organizing the team and the team’s events, but Riley feels her positive and welcoming attitude is the best quality she can contribute to her team.

 Riley is creating a strong team based on what character traits and traditions she has learned from her past captains over the last three years.
-These traits helped Riley and Maddie to keep spirits high after their recent loss, “” Riley stated.
-The loss was never viewed as a setback but as motivation to everyone to push herself even harder.
+These traits helped Riley and Maddie to keep spirits high after their recent loss, “

 When we interviewed Coach Sawyer he seemed happy that his team wasn’t going unnoticed, and he stated that “It is more about the girls and than about me.”
 He was, of course, upset by the loss, but he understood the pressure placed on the girls was too much, and it was time for the streak to end.
 The girls were upset about this loss for only a day, but afterward they were determined to improve.
 Sawyer stated he “would not focus on the defeat in the past but on getting the girls stronger for the future.”